Consumer Alert: Kia Recalling 2014-15 Souls for Defective Gas Pedal

 Were you or someone you love harmed by Kias defective accelerator pedal?
 Any injuries you suffered or property damage that you incurred could make you eligible to file a claim for compensation.
 Our product liability attorneys focus specifically on defective and recalled vehicles, and we are prepared to pursue justice on your behalf.
 Do not hesitate to call us to learn about your legal options.

-We provide 100% free case consultations and there is never any obligation to hire our firm.
+Our personal injury attorneys in Milwaukee provide 100% free case consultations and there is never any obligation to hire our firm.